hatswitch-ai/mcp-chat-pipedream/README.md

 ## Features

 - **MCP integrations**: Connect to thousands of APIs through Pipedream's MCP server with built-in auth
+- **Sidebar Connections**: Browse and connect to 2,800+ APIs directly from the sidebar with branded OAuth flows
 - **Automatic tool discovery**: Execute tool calls across different APIs via chat
 - **Uses the [AI SDK](https://sdk.vercel.ai/docs)**: Unified API for generating text, structured objects, and tool calls with LLMs
 - **Flexible LLM and framework support**: Works with any LLM provider or framework